nutanix/ntnx-api-golang-clients/iam-go-client/README.md

-# Go Client For Nutanix IAM Versioned APIs
+# Go Client For Nutanix Identity and Access Management APIs

-The Go client for Nutanix IAM Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that nutanix APIs for managing users, user-groups, directory services, identity providers, roles and authorization policies.
+The Go client for Nutanix Identity and Access Management APIs is designed for Go client application developers offering them simple and flexible access to APIs that nutanix APIs for managing users, user-groups, directory services, identity providers, roles and authorization policies.

 ## Features
 - Invoke Nutanix APIs with a simple interface.